uccser/cs-unplugged/docs/source/author/topics.rst

 This file defines the attributes of a unit plan, including all lessons (and their respective attributes) for the unit plan.

-The location of this file is within a unit plan folder.
+The location of this file is within a unit plan directory.
 These files are listed in a :ref:`topic-file`.

 This file must contain the following key/value pairs: